-We now have our first graduates from BSc Major in Geoscience, as well as students who have completed the minor in combination with a variety of different programs share with us what they are doing now.
+VIU graduates from the BSc Major in Geoscience, as well as students who have completed the minor in combination with a variety of different programs share with us what they are doing now.

 Andres Cristancho is a graduate from the Geoscience Major program who is working in the Canadian petroleum industry.
 Highlights of his studies at VIU include field school to the Channeled Scablands (Eastern Washington), and the Student Industry Field Trip (SIFT) in Calgary, AB hosted by the Canadian Society of Petroleum Geologists (CSPG).
 In addition to this he completed the Advanced Sedimentology (GEOL 470) and Applied Geophysics (GEOL 307) courses which have prepared him for a career as a sedimentologist.
 He plans continue to use this expertise in the petroleum industry in which he has prior experience working as a geophysics assistant in Mexico, as well as an exploration geologist in his native Colombia.